No blog post will cover everything you need to know about SaaS marketing.

 Scribe isn’t the only SaaS company to use the channel to raise brand awareness.
 Monday, for example, spends millions of dollars monthly on YouTube ads.

 I see an ad from Monday after almost every other video about marketing.
-They also have a SaaS retargeting strategy for YouTube.
+They have an incredible SaaS retargeting strategy for YouTube.

 You can use retargeting YouTube ads to raise brand awareness.
 It’s one of the cheapest social channels because making great videos is a royal pain.